-THC, manufactured into a pill that is taken by mouth, not smoked, can be used for treating the nausea and vomiting that go along with certain cancer treatments and is available by prescription.
+THC, manufactured into a pill that is taken by mouth, not smoked, is available by prescription and can be used to treat the nausea and vomiting that go along with certain cancer treatments and to help AIDS patients eat more to maintain their weight.
 Another chemical related to THC, nabilone, has also been approved by the Food and Drug Administration for treating cancer patients who suffer from nausea.
-The oral THC is also used to help AIDS patients eat more to keep up their weight.

-Scientists are studying whether marijuana, THC and related chemicals in marijuana (called cannabinoids) may have other medical uses.
+Scientists are studying whether marijuana, THC, and related chemicals in marijuana (called cannabinoids) have other medical uses.

 The main active chemical in marijuana is THC.
 In 1988, it was discovered that the membranes of certain nerve cells contain protein receptors that bind THC.
 Once securely in place, THC kicks off a series of cellular reactions that lead to the high that users experience when they smoke marijuana.

-Marijuana is addictive because it causes compulsive, uncontrollable drug craving, seeking and use, even in the face of negative health and social consequences.
+Marijuana can be addictive because it can cause compulsive, uncontrollable drug craving, seeking, and use, even in the face of negative health and social consequences.
 In 2004, more than 298,317 people entering drug treatment programs reported marijuana as their primary drug of abuse.
 Some heavy marijuana users show signs of withdrawal when they do not use the drug.
 They develop symptoms such as restlessness, loss of appetite, trouble sleeping, weight loss, and shaky hands.

-Also, research suggests that the use of alcohol and drugs by other family members plays a strong role in whether children start using drugs.
-Parents, grandparents and older brothers and sisters in the home are models for children to follow.
+Studies suggest that the use of alcohol and drugs by other family members plays a strong role in whether children start using drugs.
+Parents, grandparents, and older siblings in the home are models for children to follow.

-Researchers have found that children and teens (both male and female) who are physically and sexually abused are at greater risk of using marijuana and other drugs, and of beginning drug use at an earlier age, than other young people.
+Researchers have also found that children and teens (both male and female) who are physically or sexually abused are at greater risk of using marijuana and other drugs and of beginning drug use at an earlier age than other young people.

 Does Using Marijuana Lead to Other Drugs?

 Long-term studies of high school students and their patterns of drug use show that very few young people use other drugs without first trying marijuana.
-The risk of using cocaine has been estimated at more than 104 times greater for those who have tried marijuana than for those who have never tried it.
-Although there are no definitive studies on the factors associated with the movement from marijuana use to use of other drugs, growing evidence shows that a combination of biological, social and psychological factors are involved.
+The risk of using cocaine has been estimated at being more than 104 times greater for those who have tried marijuana than for those who have not.
+Although there are no definitive studies on the factors associated with the movement from marijuana use to use of other drugs, growing evidence shows that a combination of biological, social, and psychological factors are involved.

-Through treatment that is tailored to individual needs, patients can learn to control their condition and live normal, productive lives.
-People in drug-addiction treatment learn behavioral changes and often take medications as part of their treatment regimens.
+Treatment is typically tailored to individual needs, and people who would like to stop using drugs can learn to control their cravings and live productive lives.
+People in drug-addiction treatment learn behavioral strategies to change their habits and often take medications as part of their treatment regimens.

-The ultimate goal of all drug-abuse treatment is to enable the patient to achieve lasting abstinence, but the immediate goals are to reduce drug use, improve the patient's ability to function and minimize medical and social complications.
-Like people with diabetes or heart disease, people in treatment for drug addiction will need to change behaviors to adopt more healthful lifestyles.
+The ultimate goal of all drug-abuse treatment is to enable people to achieve lasting abstinence, but the immediate goals are to reduce drug use, improve the person's ability to function, and minimize medical and social complications.
+Like people with diabetes or heart disease, people in treatment for drug addiction will need to change behaviors to adopt healthier lifestyles.

 Up until a few years ago, it was hard to find treatment programs specifically for marijuana users.
 Treatments for marijuana dependence were much the same as therapies for other drug-abuse problems.
-These included detoxification, behavioral therapies and regular attendance with support groups.
+These included detoxification, behavioral therapies, and regular attendance at support group meetings.

 Recently, researchers have been testing different ways to attract marijuana users to treatment and help them abstain from drug use.
 There are currently no medications for treating marijuana dependence.
 Treatment programs focus on counseling and group support systems.
-From the studies, drug treatment professionals are learning which characteristics of users are predictors of treatment success and which approaches to treatment can be most helpful.
+Drug treatment researchers are learning which characteristics of users are predictors of treatment success and which approaches to treatment can be most helpful.